aminifardsima/CICD/AWS_BLUE_GREEN/README.md

 `aws ecs update-service --cluster microservices-serverlesscluster --service customer-microservice --desired-count 3`

+Now in order to log in to our Aws:
-account_id=$(aws sts get-caller-identity |grep Account|cut -d '"' -f4)
+`account_id=$(aws sts get-caller-identity |grep Account|cut -d '"' -f4)`
-aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin $account_id.dkr.ecr.us-east-1.amazonaws.com
+`aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin $account_id.dkr.ecr.us-east-1.amazonaws.com`

-  537  aws ecs create-service --service-name customer-microservice --cli-input-json file://create-customer-microservice-tg-two.json
-  538  ls
-  539  cd deployment/
-  540  ls
+if we want to make a service we run this code

-  541  aws ecs create-service --service-name customer-microservice --cli-input-json file://create-customer-microservice-tg-two.json
+`aws ecs create-service --service-name customer-microservice --cli-input-json file://create-customer-microservice-tg-two.json`

-  542  aws ecs describe-task-definition --task-definition customer-microservice 543  aws ecs stop-task --cluster microservices-serverlesscluster --task customer 544  aws ecs list-tasks --cluster microservices-serverlesscluster 545  aws ecs list-tasks --cluster microservices-serverlesscluster -a 546  aws ecs delete-service --cluster <cluster-name> --service <service-name> --force 547  aws ecs delete-service --cluster microservices-serverlesscluster --service <service-name> --force 548  aws ecs create-service --service-name customer-microservice --cli-input-json file://create-customer-microservice-tg-two.json
-  549  aws ecs create-service --service-name employee-microservice --cli-input-json file://create-employee-microservice-tg-two.json
-  550  aws ecs list-tasks --cluster microservices-serverlesscluster 551  voclabs:~/environment/deployment (dev) $ aws ecs list-tasks --cluster microservices-serverlesscluster 552  {     "taskArns": [;         "arn:aws:ecs:us-east-1:523184819182:task/microservices-serverlesscluster/7aa5806d713e46b3b8144813a5456d85",;         "arn:aws:ecs:us-east-1:523184819182:task/microservices-serverlesscluster/7e6a73ffd5844191aa3675509ed85510";     ]; }
-  553  aws ecs describe-tasks --cluster microservices-serverlesscluster --tasks 7aa5806d713e46b3b8144813a5456d85 554  aws ecs execute-command --cluster microservices-serverlesscluster  --task 7aa5806d713e46b3b8144813a5456d85   --container customer   --interactive   --command "/bin/bash"
-  555  cd ..
-  556  ls
-  557  cd environment/
-  558  ls
-  559  mkdir plugin
-  560  cd plugin/
-  561  curl "https://s3.amazonaws.com/session-manager-downloads/plugin/latest/linux_64bit/session-manager-plugin.rpm" -o "session-manager-plugin.rpm"
-  562  ls
-  563  sudo yum install -y session-manager-plugin.rpm
-  564  curl "https://s3.amazonaws.com/session-manager-downloads/plugin/latest/linux_64bit/session-manager-plugin.rpm" -o "session-manager-plugin.rpm"
+in order to see which container has cotten which ip and they belong to which task we run the bellow command:

-  565  aws ecs execute-command --cluster microservices-serverlesscluster  --task 7aa5806d713e46b3b8144813a5456d85   --container customer   --interactive   --command "/bin/bash"
+`aws ecs list-tasks --cluster microservices-serverlesscluster -a`

-  566  cd ..
-  567  cd plugin/
+if we want to see the detail of the task :

-  568  aws ecs describe-tasks --cluster microservices-serverlesscluster --tasks 7e6a73ffd5844191aa3675509ed85510 569  ip a
+`aws ecs describe-tasks --cluster microservices-serverlesscluster --tasks 7aa5806d713e46b3b8144813a5456d85`

-  570  ls
-  571  cd deployment/
-  572  ls
-  573  whoami
-  574  ls
-  575  cd ~
-  576  ld
-  577  ls -al
-  578  cd .ssh/
-  579  ls
-  580  cat authorized_keys
-  581  ls
-  582  history
+I